Autumn in the wildlife pond

 Maintain oxygen levels in the pond in Winter

-- In your garden pond you can try and reduce the likelihood of animal 'winterkill' by trying to maintain oxygen levels in the pond.
+- Reduce the likelihood of animal 'winterkill' by trying to maintain oxygen levels in the pond.

-- Clear any fallen snow from the ice to ensure that the submerged plants can see light and be able to photosynthesize and produce oxygen.
+- Clear any fallen snow from the ice so that submerged oxygenating plants can see light and be able to photosynthesize and produce oxygen.

-- If you have a pump - leave this running over the winter as pushing the water back to the pond will help pump oxygen into the water.
+- Leave a pump running over the winter as pushing the water back to the pond will help pump oxygen into the water.